optio50/Shelly-HT-G3-MQTT/README.md

 🠉   reading is increasing from last update
 🠋   reading is decreasing from last update
 🠈🠊 reading is the same as last update

+You need an MQTT broker to send your data to.
+This script only retrieves the data from the broker.
+The broker can be on your local machine.
+Each H&T must be setup to sent the data to the broker.
+Edit the HT-MQTT.py file and make the noted changes.